opanitch/resume.md/resume.md

   </div>
   <p class="job-description">As a contractor, I joined the Comcast Business team through Comcast’s Front-end Development (FED) department.
 As a member of FED, I helped to drive innovation and modern standards in User Interface (UI) development on top of the regular project work of the Comcast Business department to which I was assigned.
 About a year later, the FED department was split up and I assumed a leading role in the Legacy My Account application UI and Site Unification effort.
 We used a Microsoft stack of .Net / Razor backend, Sitecore content management system (CMS), and a Node.js / Gulp / SASS driven Front End using KnockoutJS for dynamic UI changes and Pattern Lab for templating.
 After the Site Unification ReArch project, I was assigned to another team to accrue experience using a React / Redux architecture that was going to be the standard for all new projects.
 Working in a modern and well-structured environment allowed me to learn better JS coding conventions, modular/componentized architecture and pattern development, and debugging methods.</p>
   <ul>
+  <li>Created and developed SDWAN, net new product offering within Comcast Businesses, generating $5MM+ in revenue annually.
+SDWAN is a cloud based networking solution enabling companies to easily manage their network, saving them money on expensive in-house engineers.</li>
   <li>Built and maintained an enterprise user portal with over 2 million subscribers, using Node.js to compile a Knockout.js Front-end with a .Net architecture.</li>
-  <li>Drove innovation and modern UI standards in development during Front-end migration to React/Redux architecture.</li>
+  <li>Drove innovation and modern UI standards in development during Front-end migration to React/Redux architecture.
+These upgrades created reusable code patterns that helped with decreasing development time, maintenance costs, and the appearance of critical defects.</li>
   <li>Lead development of common styles update to the entire Business My Account suite to align with the rest of Comcast consumer and enterprise properties.</li>
-  <li>Developed greenfield SDWAN offering from Comcast Business, enabling subscribing businesses to easily manage their networks and saving them hundreds of thousands of dollars per year.</li>
   </ul>
   <p class="job-link"><a href="https://business.comcast.com/myaccount/">https://business.comcast.com/myaccount/</a></p>
   <div class="job-projects">